 Last Click vs Corvidae – Solving the Attribution Problem

-Here at QueryClick we’ve spent the last 5 years really getting to grips with attribution, from the good and the bad, to the ugly.
+At QueryClick, we’ve spent the last five years really getting to grips with attribution, from the good and the bad, to the ugly.

 The most popular and widely used method of attribution is Last-Click, where the source of a conversion is attributed to the ‘last click’ the customer made before making a purchase.